Are adjustable beds good for sleep apnoea?

 Doctors will often advise patients to sleep on their side to enable normal breathing throughout the night.
 An adjustable bed can help to keep your spine aligned while in this posture and save you from waking up feeling sore and stiff the next day.
-Our range of adjustable beds are also equipped with an exclusive Airflow® memory foam mattress that can help provide superior support so you can achieve a better rest.
+Our range of adjustable beds are also equipped with our next-generation AirFlow® memory foam mattress that can help provide superior support so you can achieve a better rest.

-If your condition is keeping your partner awake at night, many of our dual, twin and split adjustable beds can also be adjusted separately on either side, meaning you and your partner can both benefit from a peaceful night’s sleep while remaining side by side.
+If your condition is keeping your partner awake at night, many of our dual and split adjustable beds can also be adjusted separately on either side, meaning you and your partner can both benefit from a peaceful night’s sleep while remaining side by side.